mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

 QQ Plot
 -------

 We will now see whether the t-test statistics actually follow a t-distribution.
-This is achieved by drawing a quantile-quantile plot (qq-plot).
+This is achieved by drawing a quantile-quantile plot (qq-plot) where the quantile of the observed t-statistics is plotted against the theoretical quantiles of the Student t distribution.

 ``` r
 expectedQuantiles <- rt(length(validProteinGroupsRatios$tTestStatistic), df=5-2)